1 Determine how much you can afford.

 2 Team up with a real estate agent.

 Finding a real estate agent to help you search for your dream home is important to the home buying process.
 The best real estate agent will be a combination of a personal advisor, consultant, and negotiator.
-This expert will show you homes that match your criteria, guide you through the home buying process and negotiate the best possible price for your home.
+This expert will show you homes that match your criteria, guide you through the entire process of buying home and negotiate the best possible price for your home.

 3 Make an offer.